v-hearya/skype-docs/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

 - [Related Topics](#related-topics)

 <a name="audience"></a>

 ## Who is this article for?

 If you are attempting to use the Azure AD authentication option to sign into the Skype for Business (SfB) Web SDK and you are seeing an AAD error page that looks like the following then this article is for you.
-The error page should have the message: "The client application has requested access to resource 'https://webdir.online.lync.com.' request has failed because the client has not specified this resource in its **requiredResourceAccess** list."
+The error page should have the message: "The client application has requested access to resource '<https://webdir.online.lync.com>.' request has failed because the client has not specified this resource in its <strong>requiredResourceAccess</strong> list."

 ![Need to delegate permission to SFB online API](../../../images/troubleshooting/auth/MustGrantDelegatedPermissions.PNG)

 If this is not your issue, you can return to [Troubleshooting Azure AD Authentication Failures for Skype Web SDK](./AADAuthFailures.md) for a list of other potential issues.

 <a name="issue"></a>

 ## The Issue

 You did not set permissions for the application to access the SfB Online APIs in Azure AD or set permissions incorrectly.